solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-To be abundantly clear, **this is not an account that you will be able to read
+To be absolutely clear, **this is not an account you will read from**.
+Instead,
-from**.
-Your program will be creating an instance of this type from instruction
+your program will create an instance of this type using inputs from
-inputs, not constructing an instance of this type from account data that it
+instructions, rather than constructing it from data read from an account.
+We
-reads.
-We’ll discuss how to read data in a later section.
+will cover how to read data from accounts in a later section.

 #### Initialize a new tree